kaspercools/jabberpoint/README.md

 This application is an updated version of Ian Darwin's [JabberPoint](https://github.com/IanDarwin/jabberpoint).
 This is a revisioned version the JabberPoint application’s architecture in the context of one of the Software Engineering courses at the [Open University](https://www.ou.nl/-/macs-2020-2021_master-computer-science-msc-)

 This specific Jabberpoint implementation is written in JavaFX.
-Jabberpoint reads out XML definitions in order for it to know what each slide look like.
+Jabberpoint reads out XML definitions to know what each slide looks like.
 In this particular version it is possible to define different subsets within a presentation file.
 This enables you to select specific slides to be shown or skipped while presenting.

 ![alt text](./screenshots_app/example_slide.png)